garywhite207/minetest_life/README.md

 moreblocks by Calinou
-pipeworks and unified_inventory by VanessaE food by rubenwardy
+pipeworks and unified_inventory by VanessaE food by rubenwardy waffles & christmas_decor by GreenDimond bakedclay by tenplus1

-All mods are still used under the license of their original release.
-Please consult the license file in each mod's files for each mod's individual license.
+All mods used in this subgame are used here under their original licenses.
+I do not take any credit whatsoever for any of the content in these mods.
+Please see the license file inside each mod for their respective terms.